Process Metrics

 Enhanced Control Chart that Includes Process Capability in One Chart Read More »

-A probability plot can be used to quantify process performance and process capability through a 30,000-foot-level report-out.
-In one chart, a 30,000-foot-level report can include a process stability assessment through an individuals chart(s) and a probability plot to make a predictive statement for process performance and process capability.
+A probability plot can be used to quantify process performance through a 30,000-foot-level report-out.
+In one chart, a 30,000-foot-level report can include a process stability assessment through an individuals chart(s) and a probability plot to make a predictive statement for process performance.
+This statistical foundation supports the broader discipline of predictive performance metrics, where organizations

 Quantifying Process Improvement